Exploiting Simulated User Feedback for Conversational Search: Ranking, Rewriting, and Beyond: Methodology

 \textbf{Passage Ranking.} We modify the query input of the MonoT5 re-ranker by adding feedback text to it, while keeping the passage input as is.
 Specifically, we format the input to MonoT5 as follows:

 where $u_q$, $u_f$, and $r_i$ refer to the query, feedback, and passage texts, respectively.
 Based on empirical investigations, we find this to be more effective in a zero-shot setting than changing the input template to accommodate feedback or using the feedback text in place of the query.
-Similarly, we also adapt a cross-encoder model \footnote{https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-12-v2} by feeding it the query, feedback, and passage triplets with a `[SEP]' token in between each text.
-In both cases, we use an automatically rewritten query $u^{t'}_q$ as input as opposed to the raw, unresolved query.
+We use an automatically rewritten query $u^{t'}_q$ as input, as opposed to the raw, unresolved query.
 Further, input lengths are restricted to 512 tokens.
-We refer to our variants of MonoT5 and CrossEncoder as \textit{FeedbackMonoT5} and \textit{FeedbackCrossEncoder}, respectively.
+We refer to our variant of MonoT5-based model as \textit{FeedbackMonoT5}.

 \textbf{Query rewriting.} We use the baseline T5 query rewriter (T5-CQR) to reformulate the feedback utterance based on conversation context (including the user`s raw query).
 We observe that this makes the rewriter prone to `over-rewriting', especially in the case of positive feedback.
 For example, `Thanks!' may be rewritten to `What types of essential oils should I consider for a scented lotion?', essentially repeating the user`s query, even after a positive feedback from the user.
 Given the lack of discourse-aware query rewriters, we examine the effects of mitigating this by also implementing an improved version of the rewriter that only reformulates negative feedback (Discourse-CQR).
 In both cases, as with the baseline system, the input text is automatically truncated where it exceeds the model's limit of 512 tokens.